mtumilowicz/terraform-basics-modules-workshop/README.md

     * What happens when terraform.tfstate is removed?
       * terraform doesn't recreate the terraform tfstate file itself automatically.
       * You can use terraform import to manually recreate the terraform.tfstate.
+        * The terraform.tfstate file you see here is the state file that Terraform uses to keep track of the resources it manages.
+          * It’s used to perform diffs during the plan and detect configuration drift.
+            * It’s important not to edit, delete, or otherwise tamper with the ter- raform.tfstate file, or Terraform could potentially lose track of the resources it manages
 * dependency lock file
 * providers
   * go to hidden files: .terraform providers ... and find binary of the provider